NBChub/snakemake-UmetaFlow/workflow/rules/README.md

 ### `4) Re-quantification:`

-Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.
+Re-quantify all raw files to avoid missing values resulted by the pre-processing steps for statistical analysis and data exploration.
 Generate a FeatureMatrix for further statistical analysis.

 ![dag](/images/Re-quantification.svg)